THERAPEUTIC PROPERTIES: anti-inflammatory, analgesic, antiseptic, antispasmodic, disinfectant

 PHYSICAL ASPECTS: Birch essential oil has analgesic and anti-inflammatory properties.
 It is useful for arthritis, muscle and bone pain, tendonitis, osteoporosis, and any inflammatory condition.
 Birch is also a treatment for bladder infections, recurring cystitis, gout, edema, and kidney stones.
 Birch helps with eczema and other skin disorders.
 One of its outstanding uses is reducing fevers.

 The first has to do with molecular structure.
-Methyl salicylate is comprised of 19 atoms - of carbon, 8 of hydrogen, and 3 of oxygen.
-Imagine how many different combinations could be made using these "building blocks."
+Methyl salicylate is comprised of 19 atoms—8 of carbon, 8 of hydrogen, and 3 of oxygen.
+Imagine how many different combinations could be made using these “building blocks.”
 Nature makes only one methyl salicylate.
-Forced together in a laboratory, this set of atoms combine into 25 known structures.
-These various structures are called isomers.
+Forced together in a laboratory, this set of atoms combine into 25 known structures called isomers.
 The components of each isomer are the same but the structure is different.
 Two of these isomers are quite similar to natural methyl salicylate but are not quite right!
-Different isomers of the same compound can have entirely different, often opposite, properties - some helpful, most harmful.
+Different isomers of the same compound can have entirely different, often opposite, properties—some helpful, most harmful.
 This is the case with man-made methyl salicylate.
 It has nasty side effects.